willkurk/spark-goggles/README.md

 4. Find the developer settings section and find "USB Debugging".
 Make sure it's set to on.
 5. Run `yarn android` to launch the app.

+## Adding a Native package

+If you add a package that contains Java or ObjC code, you'll need to link it.
+To do so, you'll simply run `yarn react-native link`.

+After linking, you'll want to re-build the app entirely: `yarn android`.

 ## :no_entry_sign: Standard Compliant

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)